bujosa/gacrux/README.md

 Here are a few ideas that you can use to get more acquainted as to how this overall process works:

-* Create an additional API resource (e.g. /hello/{proxy+}) and return the name requested through this new path
+* Create an additional API resource (e.g. /gacrux/{proxy+}) and return the name requested through this new path
 * Update unit test to capture that
 * Package & Deploy

-Next, you can use the following resources to know more about beyond hello world samples and how others structure their Serverless applications:
+Next, you can use the following resources to know more about others structure related with Serverless applications:

 * [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/)
 * [Sam Init Oficial Documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-init.html)